Taylor Swift mania sweeps Tokyo for sold-out concerts, with all eyes on return trip to Super Bowl | KRDO

 The estimated numbers for Swift’s tour don’t even include the impact of international tourists coming to Japan for the show, he said.

 Clarke agreed, saying: “If you add up the ticket prices, the restaurants … she was, on her own, a fairly significant impact on regional GDP.”
-Besides the tickets and travel cost, attendees are likely also eating out at restaurants, shopping for goods and making other purchases, meaning “there’s going to be more taxes being used,” he said.
+Attendees are likely also sightseeing, shopping for goods and making other purchases, meaning “there’s going to be more taxes being used,” he said.

 Part of the reason it’s so profitable is just how much Swift’s tickets cost.
 Prices for seats close to the stage are now double what they’d cost in 2018 when she performed at the Tokyo Dome for her Reputation tour, said Etou.